Luis-Silva44/stellar-radius-inference/README.md

 ### <u>Statistical Modelling</u>

 The processed photometric data are compared against synthetic stellar spectral energy distributions generated from a 3 dimensional grid of stellar atmosphere models, using Kurucz and Castelli stellar atmosphere atlas.
-The model is interpolated across effectiive temperature, metallicity and surface gravity, and results in a spectral energy distribution curve on the whole spectrum - a SED graph.
+The model is interpolated across effective temperature, metallicity and surface gravity, and results in a spectral energy distribution curve on the whole spectrum - a SED graph.

 The synthetic SED is then attenuated according to the estimated interstellar extinction and integrated through the relevant photometric filter transmission curves.